laurenriddle/HAPI-Front-End-Capstone/README.md

 ![ Demo ](./readmeimg/hapi.jpg)

-6. If you choose the "API Search" option from the navigation bar.
-You will be taken to a page where you can type search terms into an input box, and select a category from the dropdown that populates as you type.
+6. If you choose the "API Search" option from the navigation bar, you will be taken to a page where you can type search terms into an input box, and select a category from the dropdown that populates as you type.
 Once you have selected a category, press the search button and your search results will populate below.

 7. Once the search results populate, if you wish view the website for a certain API, select the "View Resource" button.
 If you wish to save any of the search results to one of your project boards, click the "Save to Project" button.